With Run-Throughs to follow (Instinct through Masters)

 - You should plan to bring your dog, his/her crate, and everything your dog will need such as a leash, water and training treats.
 Dogs crate from your car.
 You should also bring a chair for yourself.

-8/28/2020 Update: All working spots are now full.
-You can sign up to be on the waitlist for a working spot and/or an auditing spot.
+Working spots for this workshop are now full.
+You can sign up for an audit spot or to ask for a working spot if one becomes available.

 This workshop is supported by the Oriole Dog Training Club